 Year Number

-2018 0

-2019 ]
+2019 1

 2020 0

+2021 0

-This was due to late response and then a Fees Notice were issued.
+This was due to late response in 2019 and a Fees Notice was issued.

 Referrals to the First Tier Tribunal (FTT)

 If an applicant is dissatisfied with the Information Commissioner's decision, they have the right to refer the matter to the First Tier Tribunal (FTT).
 WMFS can also appeal fines issued for data breaches and enforcement notices to the FTT.
 The FTT is independent of the Government and listens to representation from both parties before it reaches a decision.
 Any party wishing to appeal against an ICO Decision Notice has 28 days to do so.